Program Outline & Wage Schedule

 (Pre-Apprenticeship)

-Six Weeks On The Job Training (40 hrs/week)
+On The Job Training (up to 40 hrs/week)

 Year 1 Apprentice (Paid for 40 hour week)